 May 12, 2021

 This garlic bread recipe is the vegan version of the classic that many of us remember and love.
 It's a sliced, pull-apart French baguette dressed with simple ingredients like grated garlic, chopped fresh parsley, and my vegan parmesan.
 You can also put some slices of vegan mozzarella between the bread slices for cheesy garlic bread.

 Grating the garlic for the vegan garlic butter produces a better texture than mincing it.
 I used a box grater to grate the garlic.
 Be careful not to cut your fingers, since garlic cloves are small.
 After the garlic is grated, I chop it again with a chef's knife just to make sure that none of the pieces are too large.

 Is garlic bread vegan?
 Traditional garlic bread typically contains parmesan cheese and butter, which are not vegan.
-To make it vegan, we're replacing the butter with vegan butter (I used Earth Balance for this recipe).
+To make it vegan, we're replacing the butter with vegan butter (I used Earth Balance for this recipe, but if vegan butter is unavailable in your area, or unreasonably priced, try my homemade vegan butter recipe).
 We'll also use my vegan parmesan (made with almonds, nutritional yeast, garlic powder, and onion powder) as a replacement for the parmesan cheese.
 Traditional baguettes are vegan, but you may also want to check the ingredients before you buy one.